-No new dwelling have been created and none are thought to have been lost.
+No new dwellings have been created and none are thought to have been lost.
 The baseline number of dwellings needs to be identified in order to measure this in future years in terms of meeting targets within the Plan.

-The number of people on the electoral roll in Queen Camel in November 2019 was 692 In May 2021 at the time of making this Plan it was 687.
-The number of people on the electoral roll in November 2022 was 710.
+The number of people on the electoral roll in Queen Camel in November 2019 was 692; in May 2021, at the time of making this Plan, it was 687; and, in November 2022 was 710.
+In November 2023, the number of people on the electoral role was 709.